 Although simple rolling measures of sample skewness can be easily computed from raw data, rolling window estimators face a trade-off between estimation accuracy and sensitivity to time variation.
 Specifically, larger look-back windows improve the precision of third-moment estimates by reducing the influence of isolated outliers but diminish the ability to detect and respond to changes in real time.
-To address this limitation, we employ a flexible parametric model that captures these features of the data without requiring such trade-offs.
-In the next section, we demonstrate that our approach produces measures of time-varying skewness that are qualitatively consistent with rolling estimates but respond more promptly to changes in inflation skewness.
+To address this limitation, we employ a flexible model that captures these features of the data by parametrizing the time variation of the moments of inflation.
+This provides timely measures of time-varying inflation moments, without increasing the noise in the estimates.